Earthworm

 An earthworm is a soil-dwelling terrestrial invertebrate that belongs to the phylum Annelida.
 The term is the common name for the largest members of the class (or subclass, depending on the author) Oligochaeta.
 In classical systems, they were in the order of Opisthopora since the male pores opened posterior to the female pores, although the internal male segments are anterior to the female.
 Theoretical cladistic studies have placed them in the suborder Lumbricina of the order Haplotaxida, but this may change.
 Other slang names for earthworms include "dew-worm", "rainworm", "nightcrawler", and "angleworm" (from its use as angling hookbait).
-Larger terrestrial earthworms are also called megadriles (which translates to "big worms") as opposed to the microdriles ("small worms") in the semiaquatic families Tubificidae, Lumbricidae and Enchytraeidae.
+Larger terrestrial earthworms are also called megadriles (which translates to "big worms") as opposed to the microdriles ("small worms") in the families Tubificidae (semiaquatic), Lumbricidae and Enchytraeidae (terrestrial).
 The megadriles are characterized by a distinct clitellum (more extensive than that of microdriles) and a vascular system with true capillaries.

-Earthworms are commonly found in moist, compost-rich soil, eating a wide variety of organic matters, which include detritus, living protozoa, rotifers, nematodes, bacteria, fungi and other microorganisms.
+Earthworms are commonly found in moist, compost-rich soil, eating a wide variety of organic matters, which include detritus, living protozoa, nematodes, bacteria, fungi and algae (including diatoms and cyanobacteria).
 An earthworm's digestive system runs the length of its body.
-They are one of nature's most important detritivores and coprophages, and also serve as food for many low-level consumers within the ecosystems.
+They are one of nature's most important detritivores and coprophages, and also serve directly as food for many low-level consumers (predation) within the ecosystems (e.g. wild boars, moles, blackbirds, centipedes), ground beetles, flatworms.
+Their excreta (faeces, mucus), too, are used as food sources.

 Earthworms exhibit an externally segmented tube-within-a-tube body plan with corresponding internal segmentations, and usually have setae on all segments.
-They have a cosmopolitan distribution wherever soil, water and temperature conditions allow.
-They have a double transport system made of coelomic fluid that moves within the fluid-filled coelom and a simple, closed circulatory system, and respire (breathe) via cutaneous respiration.
+They have a double fluid transport system made of coelomic fluid that moves within the fluid-filled coelom and a simple, closed circulatory system, and respire (breathe) via cutaneous respiration.
 As soft-bodied invertebrates, they lack a true skeleton, but their structure is maintained by fluid-filled coelom chambers that function as a hydrostatic skeleton.

 Earthworms have a central nervous system consisting of two ganglia above the mouth, one on either side, connected to an axial nerve running along its length to motor neurons and sensory cells in each segment.
 Large numbers of chemoreceptors concentrate near its mouth.
 Circumferential and longitudinal muscles edging each segment let the worm move.
 Similar sets of muscles line the gut tube, and their actions propel digested food toward the worm's anus.

-Earthworms are hermaphrodites: each worm carries male and female reproductive organs and genital pores.
+Most earthworms are hermaphrodites: each worm carries male and female reproductive organs and genital pores.
 When mating, two individual earthworms will exchange sperm and fertilize each other's ova.
+However, many earthworm species are parthenogenetic, in particular in the Lumbricidae family (e.g. the test worm Eisenia fetida).